-Beginning in fiscal 2007, the Corporation implemented a long-term incentive plan consisting of performance-contingent restricted share units.
+Beginning in fiscal 2007, the Corporation implemented a long-term incentive plan consisting of performance-contingent restricted share units ("RSU").
 This plan replaced the Corporation's previous long-term share appreciation rights plan.
-In May, 2011 the Corporation commissioned Mercer Associates to complete a review of the current Restricted Share Units Plan ("RSU Plan") to ensure alignment with Canadian market norms and propose changes if required.
+The long-term incentive plan is designed to motivate the executives to achieve long-term financial success of the Corporation and to further align the interests between executives and shareholders.
+In May, 2011 the Corporation commissioned Mercer Associates to complete a review of the Restricted Share Units Plan ("RSU Plan") to ensure alignment with Canadian market norms and propose changes if required.
 Mercer's findings were reported to the MRC in August, 2011.
 The MRC agreed to the following changes to the RSU Plan: 1.
-Adopting two year performance based vesting targets (rather than the previous one year performance based vesting target) to ensure the RSU Plan is driving long-term performance; 2.
+Adopting two year performance based vesting targets (rather than the previous one year performance based vesting target) to ensure the RSU Plan is driving longterm performance; 2.
 Provide upside for above target performance achievement (maximum of 50% increase in RSU grant if the performance target is exceeded by 10%) to align with the typical market practice.
-The first restricted share units ("RSUs") were granted under the RSU Plan of the Corporation on September 8, 2006.
+The first RSUs were granted under the RSU Plan of the Corporation on September 8, 2006.
 The second and third RSUs were granted under the RSU Plan on October 24, 2007 and on August 27, 2008, respectively.
 No RSUs were granted in the fiscal year ended June 30, 2010, due to difficult trading conditions.
-The fourth, fifth and sixth RSUs were granted on August 26, 2010, August 25, 2011 and August 29, 2012 respectively.
+The fourth RSU was granted on August 26, 2010.
+The fifth, sixth and seventh RSUs containing the above amendments were granted on August 25, 2011, August 29, 2012, and August 30, 2013, respectively.

 RSUs reflect the market value of the Voting Class A Common Shares of the Corporation.
 RSUs vest and become payable to plan participants at the end of a three-year vesting period, subject to the achievement of pre-determined corporate performance targets relating to operating profit.
-As mentioned under the heading "Short-Term Incentives" above, disclosing any of these individual strategic objectives would seriously prejudice the Corporation's interests.
+As mentioned under the heading "Short-Term Incentives" above, disclosing any of these individual strategic objectives would seriously prejudice the Corporation's interests for the reasons cited under that heading.
 Unvested RSUs will attract Dividend Equivalent Units whenever regular or special cash dividends are paid on the Voting Class A Common Shares of the Corporation.
 Dividend Equivalent Units will be immediately reinvested into additional RSUs, which will vest and become payable at the end of the three-year vesting period, subject to the same performance conditions as the original RSU award.
 Upon vesting, participants are eligible to receive the cash value of their RSU holdings, including the original RSU grant and any additional RSUs earned as a result of the reinvestment of Dividend Equivalent Units.
 Payments are made directly by the Corporation to participants in Canadian funds and, when made, all amounts in respect of RSUs and Dividend Equivalent Units which have vested are fully discharged.
 RSUs do not entitle participants to acquire any rights or entitlements as a shareholder of the Corporation.